SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Why it matters

 Burn multiple is the antidote to vanity growth.
-In the era of capital efficiency, investors and boards want to know not just how fast you are growing but how much that growth costs.
-A company growing 100% year over year with a 1.5x burn multiple is far more valuable than a company growing 150% year over year with a 4.0x burn multiple.
-The first company is building an efficient engine.
-The second company is buying growth at an unsustainable rate.
+A company growing 100% year over year with a 1.5x burn multiple is far more valuable than a company growing 150% year over year with a 4.0x burn multiple — the first is building an efficient engine, the second is buying growth at an unsustainable rate.
+This metric is particularly important for venture-backed companies navigating between funding rounds.
+A burn multiple above 3.0x means you are consuming capital faster than you are creating value, making each subsequent fundraise harder and more dilutive.

 How to improve it